illixion/blog.illixion.com/content/posts/first-one.md

 |:--:|
 | *(I'm not that old, I swear)* |

 Anyway, I've heard that people usually put some kinda intros on their first blog pages, so let's try that.
-I'm ***REMOVED***, I'm a junior developer in his twenties and my hobbies include dabbling in infosec, making LEDs go blinky-blinky and screaming at computers until they start working.
+I'm Manual, a junior developer in his twenties, and my hobbies include dabbling in infosec, making LEDs go blinky-blinky and screaming at computers until they start working.

 Riveting, I know.